-2.26 Brenchley & Matfield Church of England Primary School is a one form entry school situated west of Brenchley village at Market Heath.
+2.28 Brenchley & Matfield Church of England Primary School is a one form entry school situated west of Brenchley village at Market Heath.
 Brenchley Pre-School rents premises on the same site and offers nursery and pre-school sessions from two years of age.
-Kinderversity Day Nursery, based in two rooms at Brenchley Memorial Hall, offers daycare for children aged 0-5 years, as well as breakfast, after school and holiday clubs for children up to 11 years of age.
+There is a Day Nursery, based in two rooms at Brenchley Memorial Hall, offering daycare for children aged 0-5 years.